-Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University, he began performing in local clubs.
-Adopting the stage surname "Denver" in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles.
-There he joined the Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
+Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University he began performing in local clubs.
+Adopting the stage surname Denver in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles.
+There he joined The Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
 Over time however, Denver helped resuscitate the group on the strength of his songwriting skills.
-Signed to Mercury Records, the Trio recorded a number of tracks which the label repackaged in 1974 as "Beginnings" with The Chad Mitchell Trio.
+Signed to Mercury Records, The Trio recorded a number of tracks which the label repackaged in 1974 as "Beginnings: John Denver with The Mitchell Trio".

 Fans were delighted when 1981 brought the LP "Some Days Are Diamonds", from which the title track rose to #36.
 The following year Denver issued the album "Seasons Of The Heart", which contained what would prove to be his final Billboard Top 40 hit, "Shanghai Breezes", which climbed to #32.
 As the decade progressed, Denver's popularity waned as he turned his attention more towards humanitarian work, focusing primarily on ecological concerns and space exploration.
 He also toured Communist-led Russia and China, and in 1987, performed in Chernobyl in the wake of that city's nuclear disaster.